alonitac/DevOpsBootcampUPES/tutorials/aws_ec2_ebs.md

    ![\[Display of file systems showing data volume file system size has been increased.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/file-system-extended-disk-space.png)

-Calculate how much does it cost for month?

 ## Create and mount EBS volume to your EC2 instance

 1. In EC2 the navigation pane, choose **Volumes**\.
 2. Choose **Create volume**\.
-3. For **Volume type**, choose the type of volume to create, SSD gp3\.
+3. For **Volume type**, choose the type of volume to create, `SSD gp3`\.
 For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html).
 4. For **Size**, enter the size of the volume, 5GiB\.
-For more information, see [Constraints on the size and configuration of an EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_constraints.html).
 5. For **Availability Zone**, choose the Availability Zone in which to create the volume\.
 A volume can be attached only to an instance that is in the same Availability Zone\.
 6. For **Snapshot ID**, keep the default value \(**Don't create volume from a snapshot**\)\.
 7. Assign custom tags to the volume, in the **Tags** section, choose **Add tag**, and then enter a tag key and value pair\.
 8. Choose **Create volume**\.
    **Note**
    The volume is ready for use when the **Volume state** is **available**\.
 9. To use the volume, attach it to an instance\.
-For more information, see [Attach an Amazon EBS volume to an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html).
 10. Connect to your instance over SSH.
 11. [Format and mount the attached volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)
 12. and write some data to the mounter EBS.